Alliance Party (Sweden)

 Alliance Party (in Swedish: Allianspartiet) is a political party in Sweden.
 The party was formed in the mid-1990s, as a splinter group of the right-wing populist New Democracy.
 Initially the party had branches in Skåne, Värmland and Östergötland, but its activities have been largely centered in Skåne.

-In the 2002 elections the party won two seats in the municipal council of Burlöv.
+In the 2002 elections, the party won two seats in the municipal council of Burlöv.

-In 2006 the party contested municipal elections in Skåne, as well as the parliamentary election though in the latter case they failed to win any seats.
+In 2006, the party contested municipal elections in Skåne, as well as the parliamentary election; in the latter election, they failed to win any seats.